jaytimm/american-political-data-and-r/README.md

 -   [6 Equal-area political geometries](#6-Equal-area-political-geometries)
 -   [7 Summary](#7-Summary)

 Hopefully a useful **open source & transparent framework** for investigating past & future election results and congresses using R. All work presented here can be reproduced in its entirety.
 A developing resource.
+Open government data.

 ``` r
 library(tidyverse)